THE EXERCISE OF FAITH

-Human beings are motivated by hope of reward.
-We give our efforts to that which we think will bring love, joy, and peace.
+People are motivated by hope of reward.
+We give our efforts to what we think will bring love, joy, and peace.
 There are many reasons, including the false teachings of our day, why Christian people do not serve the Lord intensely.
 One such erroneous teaching is that all believers in Jesus receive the same reward.
 Another is that we are saved unconditionally.
-A third is that the overcomer, of Revelation, Chapters Two and Three, is the individual who has made an initial profession of belief in Christ rather than the believer who is living a daily life of victory in Jesus.
+A third is that the overcomer referred to in Revelation chapters 2-3 is the person who has made an initial profession of belief in Christ rather than the believer who is living a daily life of victory in Jesus.

 We are not going to strive with all our strength to do something unless we believe it will bring us love, joy, and peace.
 We may be moved temporarily by danger or some incident to react strenuously without an objective other than survival.
-But under ordinary conditions the human being will do that which he thinks will bring happiness to himself or to his or her loved ones.
+But under ordinary conditions, a person will do what he thinks will bring happiness to himself or to his or her loved ones.

 The exercise of faith is our way of bearing witness of God’s holy Character.
 If we do not have much confidence in God’s love for us or His trustworthiness, or do not believe that serving Him will bring joy to us, then we are not going to arrange our life so everything we do is an attempt to please God.
 If we are fully assured of God’s love and His trustworthiness, and that serving Him will bring love, joy, and peace to us, then we will do everything in our power to please Him.

-Satan informed Eve that God was not to be trusted, that if she would follow her own will she would be happy.
+Satan told Eve that God was not to be trusted, that if she would follow her own will, she would be happy.
 The result of her trust in the lie of Satan has been thousands of years of agony and insanity and the destruction of people and their environment.
 And the end is not in sight!
 Matters will grow increasingly worse until the Lord returns.

 The man of faith is he who places all of his trust in the Lord, who takes up his cross and follows the Lord Jesus.
 Belief in certain doctrines and church activities may prove to be helpful.
 But the righteous live by unswerving faith in the Lord Jesus each day of their discipleship.

-All Christians understand that the fear of the Lord is the beginning of wisdom.
+Many Christians know that the fear of the Lord is the beginning of wisdom.
 However, the inroad that humanism has made into Christian teaching has removed the fear of the Lord from the churches.

-The term fear is sometimes translated "reverence."
+The term fear is sometimes translated “reverence.”
 However honorable the motives of the translators may be, there is mischief in adopting reverence, or piety, in place of fear.
-Fear and reverence are not at all the same thing.
-We may reverence the memory of George Washington but we do not fear his memory.
+Fear and reverence are different.
+We may reverence the memory of George Washington, but we do not fear his memory.

 The fear of God to a great extent has left the people of America.
-We have become arrogant, and some of the artists whose works are accepted, and protected by law have created nauseating blasphemies.
+We have become arrogant, and some artists, whose works are accepted and protected by law, have created nauseating blasphemies.
 They may be protected by the Constitution of the United States.
 But what court will protect them when they stand before almighty God?